bbulson/pdf-form-validator/demo-files/README.md

 Adding or updating files in this directory on GitHub automatically triggers the pipeline to process all files.

+View results in the Actions tab → Artifacts

 💡 Notes

 No configuration is required when adding new files